Table of Contents

 What Is HITECH?

-HITECH (the Health Information Technology for Economic and Clinical Health Act of 2009) was an effort to keep the transition to digital health data as safe as possible.
-While HITECH describes how electronic health records can be shared, HIPAA assigns responsibility for data security to any organization or individual that accesses and uses electronic protected health information (ePHI).
+HITECH (the Health Information Technology for Economic and Clinical Health Act of 2009) was introduced to support the transition from paper-based medical records to digital health data while maintaining strong safeguards around patient information.
+While HITECH outlines how electronic health records can be shared and managed within modern healthcare systems, HIPAA establishes the responsibility for protecting that data.
+Under HIPAA, any organization or individual that accesses, stores, or processes electronic protected health information (ePHI) is responsible for maintaining its security.

 What Are Examples of Covered Entities and Business Associates?

-The term “covered entity” specifically includes all healthcare providers, plans, and data clearinghouses operating in the United States.
-Like their business associates – contracted through a business associate agreement, per HIPAA – covered entities have to independently meet all HIPAA compliance rules.
+The term “covered entity” specifically includes all healthcare providers, health plans, and healthcare clearinghouses operating in the United States.
+Like their business associates who are engaged through a Business Associate Agreement (BAA) as required under HIPAA, covered entities must independently comply with all applicable HIPAA regulations.

 HIPAA Violations Can Result in Jail Time